mxnctblt/holbertonschool-interview/README.md

-directory for algorythm projects and iinterview exercices
+directory for algorythm projects and interview exercices at Holberton School